Skip to content

 About the BMR & TDEE Calculator

-Your Basal Metabolic Rate (BMR) is the number of calories your body burns each day just to stay alive - without any movement, exercise, or digestion.
-It accounts for 60-75% of your total calorie burn.
-Without knowing your BMR, calorie targets are guesswork.
-With it, you can set precise deficits for fat loss, maintenance for body recomposition, or surpluses for muscle gain.
-The Mifflin-St Jeor equation (1990) is the gold standard recommended by the American Dietetic Association for accuracy in modern populations.
+Your Basal Metabolic Rate (BMR) is the number of calories your body burns each day just to sustain essential functions - breathing, circulation, organ function, and cellular maintenance - without any movement, exercise, or digestion.
+It accounts for 60-75% of your total daily energy expenditure (TDEE) and is the foundation of every calorie calculation.
+Without knowing your BMR, calorie targets for fat loss, maintenance, or muscle gain are pure guesswork.
+The Mifflin-St Jeor equation (1990), used here, is the most accurate formula for most modern adults and is recommended by the American Dietetic Association over the older Harris-Benedict formula.

 Mifflin-St Jeor BMR Formula